YoeDistro/yoe-distro/README.md

 Yoe is an Embedded Linux Distribution optimized for product development.
 It is built on **Y**octo and **O**pen**E**mbedded with a focus on simplicity.
+Yoe aims to be a straightforward way to pull together various Yocto layers and BSPs in a production grade build system.

 ## Example